| Albert Tucker |

 The plane is solid metal, the size of a B-52, 100ft in the air and home to a flock of Giant Magpies (OSE as Small Roc).
 Like a disturbing number of creatures in the Bloody Marches, the corvids are sentient and capable of a squawking approximation of speech.
 They enjoy waylaying travellers and demanding they drop shinies, killing those who refuse.

 There's nine Magpies, with D6+2 present at any given time.
-Approach the hill during the day, and you'll get swooped.
-The birds sleep during the night, making a moonlit heist possible if inadvisable.
-Of note, the flying machine is only kept in the canopy by its Floating Disc enchantments; a casting of Dispel Magic would send the whole thing toppling to the ground.
+Approach the grove during the day and you'll get swooped.
+The birds sleep during the night, so a moonlit heist's possible.
+The flying machine is only kept in the canopy by its Floating Disc enchantments; a casting of Dispel Magic would send the whole thing toppling to the ground.

 The colossus holds 7,000 PP in platinum bars (35,000 GP), plus 9,600 GP in pilfered valuables and a Bronze Horn of Valhalla that summons 2D4 4HD snake cultists.
 The Berserkers (OSE) are loyal to the Serpentmen, happy to serve the players until they realise they’re not fellow cultists.